sitecrafting/conifer/docs/site.md

 ### Finding generic file paths

-Under the hood, the script and style cascades call the generic `file_file()` method, which simply traverses a list of directories looking for a relative file path within each.
+Under the hood, the script and style cascades call the generic `find_file()` method, which traverses a list of directories looking for a relative file path within each.
 It returns the full path of the first existing file it finds:

 ```php
 // directory tree: